MYTH #1: It’s only abuse if it’s violent.

 Just remember, you can make a tremendous difference in the life of an abused child, especially if you take steps to stop the abuse early.
 When talking with an abused child, the best thing you can provide is calm reassurance and unconditional support.
 Let your actions speak for you if you’re having trouble finding the words.
 Remember that talking about the abuse may be very difficult for the child.
 It’s your job to reassure the child and provide whatever help you can.

-If you suspect a child is being abused, it’s critical to get them the help he or she needs.
-Reporting child abuse seems so official.
-Many people are reluctant to get involved in other families’ lives.
+If you suspect a child is being abused, it’s critical to get them the help they need.
+Reporting child abuse seems so official, so many people are reluctant to get involved in other families’ lives.

 Understanding some of the myths behind reporting may help put your mind at ease if you need to report child abuse.